jstolarek/jstolarek.github.io/pages/posts/2023-12-18-installing-x-reset-and-dfo-in-my-psx.md

-I already [installed XStation in my PSX](2023-03-35-installing-xstation.html), which is an optical drive emulator (ODE) that allows launching games from ISO images on an SD card.
+I already [installed XStation in my PSX](2023-03-35-installing-xstation.html), which is an optical drive emulator (ODE) that allows launching games from ISO images stored on an SD card.
 While it's super convenient to have all games on a single memory card, there was a minor usability issue related to using XStation.
 Resetting the console to return to XStation's game selection menu required physically pushing button on the console.
 Not a big deal, but somewhat annoying when you're sitting on a couch and want to quickly test a bunch of games.